 - Morph.
 This phase is all about customer traction, according to Love.
 It also is one of the most challenging.
 It requires entrepreneurs to make changes based on how customers are using, or not using, a product.
 Entrepreneurs have to focus on what is most compelling to customers.
 Morphing the product to meet consumer needs is essential, although at times, it may be painful as entrepreneurs let go of parts of their original vision.
 However, Love stresses that morphing is not about failure; it’s about refining a product to meet customer interest.

 - Model.
-It’s at this stage that Love believes an entrepreneur should focus on how to rethink the business plan.
+At this stage, Love believes an entrepreneur should focus on how to rethink the business plan.
 While a preliminary, strategic business plan is prudent at earlier phases, during the Model phase it is wise to reexamine assumptions and business models, particularly if the Morph phase radically changed the product or market focus.

 - Scale.
 Scaling is a very relative phase, depending on the product or service.
 For some companies, the Scale phase may mean a ten-fold increase in operations.
 For others, it may mean becoming 100 times bigger.
 However, it’s important that you scale not only when you have the money to do so, but when your business plan is robust and reflects the expansion.

 - Harvest.
 Love argues that the Harvest phase is, in many ways, the most fun.
 This is when an entrepreneur can reap the rewards of all the hard work.
 Entrepreneurs can be deceived by the hyper-growth that precedes a Harvest phase, but such growth will not last forever.
-It’s important to know when the time is right to cash out by taking the company public or selling it.
+Knowing when the time is right to cash out by taking the company public or selling it is important.

 Each chapter of the book includes examples and stories, many from Love’s own entrepreneurial experiences.
 Throughout the book, he encourages start-up founders to take each mistake or setback as a learning opportunity.